digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.3.md

 #### (1) Background

 The Bronze Age emergence of metal tool technology correlates with a fundamental social transformation: the shift from relatively egalitarian Neolithic societies to patriarchal hierarchies.
-Two related concepts encode this transformation: **父 (fù)** - father holding axe, and the idiom **刀把子** (dāobǎzi - "knife handle holder" = power/authority).
+Five characters encode this power transformation:

 **父 (fù) - Father/Patriarch:**
-Oracle bone forms depict a hand holding an axe or stone implement, representing **male authority through control of tools/weapons**.
+Oracle bone forms depict a hand holding an axe or stone implement, representing male authority through control of tools/weapons.
 This is not merely "father" but encodes the social reality that males who controlled bronze/metal technology held power in Bronze Age society.
 The character preserves the moment when "father" became synonymous with "authority figure with implement."

+**交 (jiāo) - Exchange, Intersect, Cross:**
+Oracle bone and bronze forms show crossed legs or intersecting lines, depicting the concept of exchange, intersection, or crossing over.
+In the context of power relationships, this character encodes social交換 (exchange) and 交際 (social relations)—the networks of reciprocity and negotiation through which power and resources flow.
+The crossing pattern suggests mutual engagement and relationship-building.

+**斧 (fǔ) - Axe:**
+Composed of 父 (father-hand-axe) + 斤 (blade/axe), this character makes explicit what 父 encodes implicitly—the axe as tool of power.
+Bronze axes appear prominently in elite male burials, functioning as both utilitarian tools and status symbols.
+The semantic redundancy (父 already shows axe-holding) emphasizes the centrality of axe control to male authority.

+**爸 (bà) - Papa, Dad:**
+Modern colloquial term for father, composed of 父 + 巴 (phonetic).
+Critically, 爸 has NO oracle bone, bronze, or seal script forms and is completely absent from Shuowen Jiezi (100 CE), proving it was created much later as phonetic representation of baby-talk "papa" pronunciation.
+The absence validates that 父 (hand holding axe) is the original 3,200-year-old term, not modern reinterpretation.

+**刀 (dāo) - Knife/Blade:**
+(Detailed in Section 2.4) In power context, blade technology represents control over food distribution (butchering), violence (weapons), craft production, and justice (punishment).
+The knife becomes symbol of authority.

 **刀把子 (dāobǎzi) - Knife Handle = Power:**
 This idiom ("holding the knife handle" = possessing real power) preserves ancient Chinese recognition that **control over blade technology = social/political power**.
 Whether in butchering (food distribution), warfare (violence monopoly), craft work (production control), or justice (punishment authority), the person holding the blade's handle controlled outcomes.
 This connects directly to 父 (father with axe)—patriarchal power emerged when males monopolized metal tool/weapon technology.